Inter-Provincial Cup

-The Inter-Provincial Cup is a limited-overs cricket tournament in Ireland between the four leading cricketing provinces of Ireland.
+The Inter-Provincial Cup is a limited-overs cricket tournament in Ireland between the three leading cricketing provinces on the island.

 The tournament was held for the first time in 2013 across venues in both Northern Ireland and the Republic of Ireland.
 Up to and including the 2016 tournament, the matches were not given List A status.
 However, at an International Cricket Council (ICC) meeting in October 2016, List A status was awarded to all future matches.

 History

 Background

-The Ireland cricket team enjoyed increasing success at the international level in the late 2000's and into the 2010's which boosted the popularity of the game in the country.
+The Ireland cricket team enjoyed increasing success at the international level in the late 2000s and into the 2010s which boosted the popularity of the game in the country.
 They had earned the reputation of a giant killer after upsetting teams like Pakistan and Bangladesh (2007 Cricket World Cup), and England (2011 Cricket World Cup).
 Their good performances in major international tournaments meant that Cricket Ireland openly started bidding for Test match status to the International Cricket Council.

 Nevertheless, one of the main stumbling road blocks for Ireland from getting to play the pinnacle of the game was a lack of a first-class cricket infrastructure at home, among other things.
 As early as August 2011, Cricket Ireland announced plans of a domestic first-class tournament.
 In January 2012, Cricket Ireland announced the ambitious 'Vision 2020' plan which announced the establishment of a first-class structure by 2015 and achievement of Test status by 2020.
 It also began work on a cricket academy to find talented players across the country and improving grass-roots cricket in the country.

 For the first time professional contacts, with central, A, B, and C levels were established.
 Plans for Test status were established partly to stem the flow of their star cricketers moving away to England in hope of playing Test cricket such as Ed Joyce, Eoin Morgan and Boyd Rankin.

 According to Richard Holdsworth in an interview with Setanta Sports, Cricket Ireland were pleased with the strategic progress that had been made as of November 2012.
 In December 2012, Ireland got a $1.5m boost as increased funding from the ICC to establish elite domestic competitions in the country.